waterponey/tick/doc_new/modules/dev.rst

 .. testsetup:: [cpp_setter]

-    from mlpp.base.utils.build.utils import A0 as _A
+    from tick.base.utils.build.utils import A0 as _A

 .. testcode:: [cpp_setter]